 Live classes ensure that students stay accountable for their learning.
 It means they don’t miss classes, skip lessons and remain attentive; this provides better absorption of the material and a higher rate of engagement with the course itself.

 With the advent of technology and improved Learning Management Softwares (LMS), live classroom sessions have become comfortable.
 Forward-thinking institutes, like INIFD Kothrud, haveLMS systems for coursework during the lockdown.
 Learning practical subjects like fashion design and interior design requires live consultations with teachers.
 INIFD Kothrud made sure to understand that, which is why they encourage live sessions and webinars.
-In the first 30 days of lockdown, over 120 online sessions (generating 10,000 + learning hours) have already been conducted.

 Pre-recorded courses are not the solution to online learning.
 They are static and non-engaging.
 Live instructor-led sessions are the much-welcomed alternative and should be promptly adopted by more institutions across the country for the sake of students and the purpose of better learning.